Use Where Statement In SAS To Your Advantage

-You can use a WHERE statement in SAS to subset the data if you are reading data from a SAS dataset.
+You can use the WHERE statement in SAS to filter data when reading from a SAS dataset.

 Example: